kraktos/SimpleSearch/README.md

 ```
 This completes the environment setup.
 It sandboxes this code base.

+N.B.
+If you have a python setup with conda, then setting up virtualenv is bit different.

-## Custom Configuration
+## Configuration

 There is a folder called configuration which contains a file called **CONFIG.ini**
 This is the single stop for all configurations.
-Each of them configurations are  clearly explained.
+Each of the configurations are  clearly explained.

 ## Execution